xalbd/advent-2022/README.md

 # 🎄 Advent of Code 2022
 This repository contains my solutions to Advent of Code 2022.
 Input is either pasted into the command line or grabbed from an input text file.
+Note: these are not authentic solutions- I clean up and usually end up rewriting bits of every program.

 | Day | Part 1 | Part 2 | Notes |
 | --- | --- | --- | --- |